ldeo-glaciology/ice-sheet-seminar-2022/notes/week-2-notes.md

 So the bold statement above can be generalized to **In a steady state the horizontal flux divergence balances the accumulation rate**

+## PLaying with the toy model numerically
+I wrote some code in a jupyter notebook which solves our toy ice model numerically to understand how the curvature happens.
+If you start with an liner $H$, $\dot{H} is initially uniform.
+It is the boundary conditions that break that uniformity and allow a curved surface to form.

 ## Next week
 We should probably go through the fundamental findings from today again.